-6. Avoid negative relationships
+9. Avoid negative relationships

-Building social support networks should help to reduce stress, not add to your stress.
 Negative relationships are hard on your emotional health.
 Some negative aspects may be obvious, such as abuse.
-Other times, they may be more subtle, such as constant negativity, excessive dependence or control issues.
+Other times, they may be more subtle, such as excessive dependence or control issues.
 You aren't responsible for the other person's behaviour, but it can still take a toll on your own well-being.
 You may find yourself dealing with the problems in unhealthy ways.

-Walking away from any relationship is painful even when the relationship is causing harm-but it may be necessary.
-For example, if you're trying to quit drinking and your friends only ever want to spend time in bars and clubs, you may decide to let them go.
-If these relationships are with family members, it may be best to limit the amount of contact with these people (or buffer that contact with other helpful supporters), and avoid relying on them for support.
-Use your judgement, though.
-It may be possible to spend less time with certain people without fully abandoning the relationship.
+It can be hard to avoid certain negative relationships, especially when these relationships are with family members.
+In this case, it may be best to limit the amount of contact with these people (or buffer that contact with other helpful supporters), and avoid relying on them for support.

-7. Take care of your relationships
+10. Take care of your relationships

 You're more likely to build strong friendships if you are a good friend, too.
-Keep in touch with your support network, return calls and texts, set up a video chat, offer support to others when they need it and let them know that you appreciate them.
-Disagreements inevitably arise in relationships, but communicating assertively can help to work through disagreements and strengthen relationships.
+Keep in touch with your support network, offer support to others when they need it and let them know that you appreciate them.